robgonnella/ardi/README.md

 # Arduino Hacking

-The following set of instructions deals with compiling and uploading programs to your usb conencted arduino board without needing to use their web or desktop IDEs.
+Ardi is a tool for compiling, uploading code, and watching logs for your usb conencted arduino board from command- line.
+This allows you to develop in an environment you feel comfortable in, without needing to use arduino's web or desktop IDEs.

-This script should work for the following boards:
+This tools should work for the following boards:
 <table>
   <th>
     <tr>